-All candidates for all legislative, state school board, and statewide offices who receive more than \$5,000 in contributions during an election cycle must file their FCPA reports online. [\$17-5-8(g)] The online FCPA reporting system contains everything a candidate needs to record contributions and expenditures and to file the required reports.
+All candidates for all legislative, state school board, and statewide offices who receive more than $\underline{\$5,000}$ in contributions during an election cycle must file their FCPA reports online. [§ 17-5-8(g)] The online FCPA reporting system contains everything a candidate needs to record contributions and expenditures and to file the required reports.
+Act 2021-314, which becomes effective August 1, 2023, requires all candidates for any office, including municipal, to file electronically.

 A municipal candidate may request forms for filing these reports from either the Office of the Secretary of State or from the local probate judge.
-The forms are also available on alabamavotes. gov. Forms and FCPA educational materials, such as this book, are supplied at no charge to the candidate.
+These forms are also available on alabamavotes.gov.
 However, a candidate is not required to use the forms developed by the Office of the Secretary of State, as long as the information required by the FCPA is included in the report.
-[AG's Opinion 90-00211]
+(AG's Opinion 90-00211)